 \section{Introduction}

 Large audio-language models (LALMs)~\cite{openai2024gpt4ocard, comanici2025gemini, abouelenin2025phi, xu2025qwen2, liu2025voxtral, lu2025desta2} have advanced rapidly in recent years, demonstrating strong audio understanding and reasoning capabilities~\cite{huang2024dynamic, sakshimmau, ma2025mmar, kumar2025mmau, yang2025towards, yang25g_interspeech}.
-Among the various evaluation formats, multiple-choice question (MCQ) benchmarks have become particularly popular, as they provide standardized options and allow precise answer matching, facilitating fair comparison across models.
-However, MCQs also conceal an important concern: model decisions may be influenced by the order of presented options rather than purely by their semantic content, a phenomenon known as selection bias.
-While this issue has been documented in text-based language models~\cite{izacard2023atlas, zhang2024found, wei-etal-2024-unveiling, liusie-etal-2024-teacher, xu-etal-2024-context, pezeshkpour2024large, li-gao-2025-anchored, choi-etal-2025-mitigating} and vision-language models~\cite{tian2025identifying, loginova-etal-2025-addressing}, where studies show systematic preferences for certain option positions.
-However, its presence and impact in LALMs remain largely unexplored.
+Among the various evaluation formats, multiple-choice question (MCQ) benchmarks have become particularly popular, as they provide standardized options and allow precise matching of answers, facilitating fair comparisons across models.
+However, MCQs also conceal an important concern: model decisions may be influenced by the order in which options are presented rather than solely by their semantic content, a phenomenon known as position bias.
+While this issue has been surveyed in text-only language models~\cite{izacard2023atlas, zhang2024found, wei-etal-2024-unveiling, liusie-etal-2024-teacher, xu-etal-2024-context, pezeshkpour2024large, li-gao-2025-anchored, choi-etal-2025-mitigating} and vision-language models~\cite{tian2025identifying, loginova-etal-2025-addressing}, where studies show systematic preferences for certain option positions.
+However, its impact on LALMs remain largely unexplored.

 In this work, we comprehensively study six LALMs across three representative MCQ benchmarks and their spoken counterparts.
-Our experiments show that selection bias is indeed widespread.
+Our experiments show that position bias is indeed widespread.
 All models we tested are affected, and none are free from this flaw.
-Our findings suggest that the common evaluation methods for LALMs may introduce unnecessary bias and lead to results that do not fully reflect the true capability of the models.
+Our findings suggest that common evaluation methods for LALMs may introduce unnecessary bias and yield results that do not fully reflect the models' true capabilities.
 Simply relying on conventional evaluation could give a misleading picture of model performance.
-Our results show that permutation-based strategies, although requiring more computing, can effectively reduce selection bias and provide more reliable evaluations of LALMs.
+Our results show that permutation-based strategies, although computationally intensive, can effectively reduce position bias and provide more reliable evaluations of LALMs.
 To the best of our knowledge, we are the first paper to investigate this kind of problem in LALMs.
-We hope this work raises awareness of the problem and motivates further research into developing specialized evaluation frameworks and mitigation methods.
+We hope this work raises awareness of the problem and motivates further research into the development of specialized evaluation frameworks and mitigation methods.